 Transit Origin-Destination Studies--various clients

-Warner Transportation Consulting has managed origin-destination studies for five suburban transit agencies near Washington D.C., for two transit agencies (Canton and Dayton) in Ohio, for Rhode Island's statewide transit agency (RIPTA, 2016), for the two transit agencies around Lake Tahoe (2018 and 2022), for the GRTC transit system in Richmond (2019), and for the Roaring Fork Transportation Authority in Colorado (2022).
+Warner Transportation Consulting has managed origin-destination studies for Rhode Island's statewide transit agency (RIPTA, 2016 and 2024), for the Roaring Fork Transportation Authority in Colorado (2022), for the two transit agencies around Lake Tahoe (2018 and 2022), for the GRTC transit system in Richmond (2019), for five suburban transit agencies near Washington D.C., and for two transit agencies (Canton and Dayton) in Ohio.
 The work primarily involved the development and implementation of on-board surveys and passenger on-off counts.
 Marc Warner scheduled and supervised all survey staff, conducted the full analysis of all survey results (including geocoding) and documented the results and findings in comprehensive reports.

 Assessment of LA Metro planning functions and performance